-Installing a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The specific error code offers useful information about the underlying problem, something a professional technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the best ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The specific error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Here are seven of the most likely error codes you could find on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might address it and the projected cost to do so.
-Remember that while the investment will ultimately depend on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware needed to finish repairs.
+Let’s consider seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can address it and the projected cost to do so.
+Remember that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician will inspect electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician should check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and slowly check each wire, ensuring they are fully placed into the connector with the proper amount of uncovered copper.
-After they find the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually check each wire, seeing to it that they are fully placed into the connector with the correct amount of bare copper.
+When they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-Presuming the breakers are on, you can check a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+In the event the breakers are on, you can inspect a couple of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re facing.
-You can detach the thermostat from its base and provide power through a USB cable.
-If it displays error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it’s maybe best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power by using a USB cable.
+If it presents error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-Your technician needs to meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician can carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is transported inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and resolving electrical problems.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is transported through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the necessary experience detecting and fixing electrical problems.

 e73 – Critical

-This may be as straightforward as the breaker being shut off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s a good idea to speak with a local professional.
+This might be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.